• Articles

 Angular Interview Questions for 8 to 10 Years Experience

-91. What are the differences between Angular expressions and JavaScript expressions?
+81. What are the differences between Angular expressions and JavaScript expressions?

 Angular expressions and JavaScript expressions are quite different from each other as, in Angular, we are allowed to write JavaScript in HTML, which we cannot do in plain JavaScript.
 Also, all expressions in Angular are scoped locally.
 But, in JavaScript, these expressions are scoped against the global window object.
 However, these differences are reconciled when the Angular compiler takes the Angular code we have written and converts it into plain JavaScript, which can then be understood and used by a web browser.

-92. What is the difference between interpolated content and the content assigned to the innerHTML property of a DOM element?
+82. What is the difference between interpolated content and the content assigned to the innerHTML property of a DOM element?

 The angular interpolation happens when in our template, we type some JavaScript expression inside double curly braces ‘{{ someExpression() }}’.
 This is used to add dynamic content to a web page.
 However, we can do the same by assigning some dynamic content to the innerHTML property of a DOM element.
 The difference between the two is that, in Angular, the compiler always escapes the interpolated content, i.e., HTML is not interpreted, and the browser displays the code as it is with brackets and symbols, rather than displaying the output of the interpreted HTML.
-However, in innerHTML, if the content is HTML, then it is interpreted as the HTML code.
+However, in innerHTML, if the content is HTML, then it is interpreted as HTML code.

-93. What is ng-content and its purpose?
+83. What is ng-content and its purpose?

 The usage of ng-content in Angular is to insert the content dynamically inside the component.
 It helps in increasing component reusability and passing content inside the component selector.

-94. What is ngcc?
+84. What is ngcc?

-The ngcc(Angular Compatibility Compiler) is a tool used in Angular to upgrade node_module, compiled with non-ivy ngc into ivy compliant format.
+The ngcc(Angular Compatibility Compiler) is a tool used in Angular to upgrade node_module, compiled with non-ivy ngc into ivy-compliant format.

-95. What is folding?
+85. What is folding?

-96. What are macros?
+86. What are macros?

 A macro is a portion of a programming code that helps automate routine tasks.
 It usually runs in an Excel environment.
-In Angular, Macros is supported in functions, static methods, etc. Consider the below example of a Macros code in Angular :
+In Angular, Macros are supported in functions, static methods, etc. Consider the below example of a Macros code in Angular :

 export function wrapInArray<T>(value: T): T[] {